 Work

-My current research is focused on using satellite technology to assess forest recovery in the boreal.
-Interwoven with my scientific practice, I am using textile-based research methods to complicate, explore, and understand relationships between the landscape, technology, and myself as a researcher.
+These pieces are centered around my remote sensing research in the boreal forest.
+This research used satellite technology to assess forest recovery.
+Interwoven with my scientific practice I used textile-based research methods to complicate, investigate, and understand relationnships between the landscape, technology, and myself as a researcher.

 3meter x 3meter